 A fluid dynamicist, John T. Rettaliata was Illinois Tech’s second president (1952–1973) following the merger of Armour Institute of Technology and Lewis Institute.
-As president he oversaw the greatest growth period in the history of the university, which included the expansion of Main Campus, the addition of Chicago-Kent College of Law, and the founding of Stuart School of Business.
+As president he oversaw the greatest growth period in the history of the university, which included the expansion of Mies (then, Main) Campus, the addition of Chicago-Kent College of Law, and the founding of Stuart School of Business.
 Rettaliata held a seat on the National Advisory Council for Aeronautics and the National Aeronautics and Space Council, the planning body of the newly formed NASA.
-After leaving IIT, he became chair of the board of Banca di Roma in Chicago and served on multiple industry boards.
+After leaving Illinois Tech, he became chair of the board of Banca di Roma in Chicago and served on multiple industry boards.

 Robert Lee Roderick